Homepage IN MEMORIAM

 Mom in Seville by John C. Isbell

 Mom is in the gardens of the Alcazars.
 She is wearing Black, with a black straw hat.
 She is traveling again.
 The years have been kind to her.
-Her white hair Is almost blond, and her smile is confident; Her birdlike cheekbones frame her alert eyes.
+Her white hair is almost blond, and her smile is confident; Her birdlike cheekbones frame her alert eyes.
 She is taking everything in.

 There is only so much time In this life, and how better to spend it than with family In strange parts of the world?
-Mom has seen China and the Pyramids, and now she�s left her cottage To see Seville again.
+Mom has seen China and the Pyramids, and now she's left her cottage To see Seville again.
 It is so lovely.
 Mom is pausing to rest on a bench And contemplate these gardens and her granddaughter.

 Behind her, the warm sun dapples the earth: There is a place for elegance in this world.